2021 Belgian Grand Prix: Background

-The event, which was held over the weekend of 27–29 August at the Circuit de Spa-Francorchamps, was the twelfth round of the 2021 Formula One World Championship after a four-week summer break.
+The event, which was held over the weekend of 27–29 August at the Circuit de Spa-Francorchamps, was the 12th round of the 2021 Formula One World Championship after a four-week summer break.
 It marked the sixty-sixth time the Belgian Grand Prix appeared on the season calendar.
 It rained throughout the weekend which excited some drivers.
 Mick Schumacher stated that he was "looking forward to getting onto some rain", while Lando Norris said that he was "hoping for a bit of rain" in the race.
 Nikita Mazepin stated that he "hope[s] it's dry."
-Going into the event the entry list for the event contained five former winners of the Belgian Grand Prix, these being Lewis Hamilton (with wins in 2010, 2015, 2017 and 2020), Kimi Raikkonen (with wins in 2004, 2005, 2007 and 2009), Sebastian Vettel (with wins in 2011, 2013 and 2018), Charles Leclerc (who won in 2019) and Daniel Ricciardo (who won in 2014) for whom this race was also a 200th Grand Prix start.

-This Grand Prix was the first to enforce article 12.8.4 of Formula One technical regulations, which stated “devices which are used to fit or remove wheel fasteners may only be powered by compressed air or nitrogen.
-Any sensor systems may only act passively.”
+This Grand Prix was the first to enforce article 12.8.4 of Formula One technical regulations, which stated "devices which are used to fit or remove wheel fasteners may only be powered by compressed air or nitrogen.
+Any sensor systems may only act passively."
 Wheel guns came with sensors that informed mechanics when the wheel was securely fastened.
 Some teams designed their wheel guns to send this signal in anticipation of the wheel being fastened, mitigating reaction time and resulting in quicker service.
 The governing body deemed this practice unsafe, as it meant cars were potentially released from the pit stop without the wheels being securely fastened.
 The new technical directive banned this practice and new tolerance parameters were introduced to enforce the rule.
 A 0.15 second period between the tyres being securely fastened and the dropping of the jack, and a 0.2 second period from the dropping of the jack to the car being released by the pit crew.
 This made any benefits of the outlawed practices obsolete.
 In a further clarification, it was revealed the FIA could ensure adherence to the new tolerance limits by using an intelligent wheel gun.
 The change was originally planned for the Hungarian Grand Prix, but was postponed to this race.